erhopf/camp2019/pages/flask-app.md

 flask run
 ```

 You should see a print out for a local server.
 Open a browser and navigate to that URL.
 You should see our single page app.
 However, none of the buttons work.
-That's because we need to build the requests to each of the Cognitive Services.
+That's because we haven't build routes for our API calls yet.

+**Try**: Click one of the buttons, then open your command line/terminal session.
+You should see a 400 error.

 Press **Ctrl + c** to kill the application.